vpon/scala-style-guide/README.md

   aThirdParam)
 ```

-In contrast to restrictions on parentheses in method declaration, it is acceptable to place the parenthesis
+It's your choice whether to place closing parenthesis directly following the
-*either* directly following the last parameter of the method invocation *or* on a new line following the last parameter.
+last parameter or on a new line (in "dangling" style).

-Exercise good judgment here.
-A dangling parenthesis is useful when it is part of a chained method invocation,
-for example:
+You can do this:

 ```scala
 aLongMethodNameThatReturnsAFuture(